haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

  Skills Perception +1, Stealth +3
 Senses darkvision 30 ft., passive Perception 11 Languages —
 Challenge 0 (0 XP)
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 372

 Amphibious.
 The frog can breathe air and water.
 Standing Leap.
 The frog’s long jump is up to 10 feet and its high jump is up to 5 feet, with or without a running start.
 A frog has no effective attacks.
 It feeds on small insects and typically dwells near water, in trees, or underground.
 The frog’s statistics can also be used to represent a toad.